-Our weekly Lincoln Live events will take place every Wednesday at 2pm and offer the chance to hear from guest speakers as they discuss topics from across the worlds of business, entertainment, politics, science, and the arts.
+Our weekly Lincoln Live events will take place every Wednesday and offer the chance to hear from guest speakers as they discuss topics from across the worlds of business, entertainment, politics, science, and the arts.

-Managing Editor of Siren FM, Andrew David, will be live-streaming a talk titled 'From tapes, CDs, LPs, and razor blades to virtual radio stations.
+Managing Editor of Siren FM, Andrew David, will be live streaming a talk titled 'From tapes, CDs, LPs, and razor blades to virtual radio stations.
 The broadcasting future - it’s a young person’s world'.